-[7] By order dated 21 November 2019 the Court of Appeal granted leave to appeal to UKSC in the case of McQuillan in which the public authority respondents are PSNI, SOSNI and DOJ.
-The court's preceding substantive order had entailed two declarations whereby the Chief Constable of the PSNI (a) is obliged to conduct further investigations into a 1972 death in a manner which satisfies the State's procedural obligation under Article 2 ECHR and (b) is required to take prompt steps to secure the practical independence of the investigators in a manner compliant with Article 2 ECHR.
+[5] This factor has loomed large throughout the history digested above.
+By order dated 21 November 2019 the Court of Appeal granted leave to appeal to UKSC in the case of Margaret McQuillan [2019] NICA 13 in which the public authority respondents are PSNI, SOSNI and DOJ.
+The court's preceding substantive order had entailed two declarations whereby the Chief Constable of PSNI (a) is obliged to conduct further investigations into a 1972 death in a manner which satisfies the State's procedural obligation under Article 2 ECHR and (b) is required to take prompt steps to secure the practical independence of the investigators in a manner compliant with Article 2 ECHR.
 The grant of leave on the Article 2 ECHR ground in McQuillan is unconstrained.

-[8] On the same date, leave to appeal to UKSC in McGuigan and McKenna [2019] NICA 46 was refused.
+[6] On the same date leave to appeal to UKSC in McGuigan and McKenna [2019] NICA 46 was refused.
 Petitions for leave to appeal have subsequently been submitted to UKSC.

-[9] It was common case in McQuillan that there was fresh evidence (certain military communication logs) satisfying the Brecknell principles.
+[7] In McQuillan it was common case that there was fresh evidence (certain military communication logs) satisfying the Brecknell principles.
 The question was whether the "genuine connection" test, with its twin elements of "temporal connection" and "procedural acts and omissions" was satisfied.
 The COA determined this issue in the affirmative, differing from the trial judge.
 Its reasoning prayed in aid the UKSC decision in Re Finucane, the COA considering that the passage of time should attract very little weight only.

-[10] In summary there are two central issues in McQuillan, namely (a) the independence of PSNI and (b) the Article 2 ECHR investigative obligation in the context of a death preceding the effective date of HRA 1998 by some 30 years.
+[8] In summary there are two central issues in McQuillan namely (a) the independence of PSNI and (b) the Article 2 ECHR investigative obligation in the context of a death preceding the effective date of HRA 1998 by some 30 years.

-[11] The link between the present case and McQuillan has been repeatedly acknowledged at earlier stages of these proceedings in the orders of the court: see the extensive litigation history rehearsed above.
+[9] The link between the present case and McQuillan has been repeatedly acknowledged at earlier stages of these proceedings in the orders of the court: see the extensive litigation history rehearsed above.